italiangrid/voms/release-notes/voms-admin-server/3.6.0/index.md

   title: VOMS Admin should not send AUP reminders or assign Sign AUP tasks when membership is expired
 - id: VOMS-786
   title: VOMS Admin confuses clients without a certificate with non-registered authenticated clients given certain database configurations
-- id: VOMS-791
-  title: Migrate to the struts 2.3.32
-- id: VOMS-809
-  title: Migrate to Hibernate 5.2.8

 ---
 # VOMS Admin server v.
 3.6.0

-This release provides fixes to some outstanding bugs and some improvements:
+This release provides fixes to some outstanding bugs and improvements:

 - Background tasks that update the VOMS database are now synchronized via a lock table in the database; this is useful for clustered deployments (like